-Chung Chao-cheng is the first National Cultural Award winner of Hakka ancestry.
-He is also the first roman-fleuve (river-novel) writer in Taiwan who has helped the formation of Taiwanese novels and modern literature.
+The late Chung Chao-cheng was the first National Cultural Award winner of Hakka ancestry.
+He was also the first roman-fleuve (river-novel) writer in Taiwan who has helped the formation of Taiwanese novels and modern literature.
 His accolades include the Wu San-lien Literary Awards in 1979 and the National Award for Arts in 1999.

 After a humble childhood upbringing, Chung followed his father's career path as a teacher and served at his local elementary school in Longtan Township, Taoyuan County until 1979.
 He picked up writing in 1951, and rose to fame through the popularity of his first novel "The Dull Ice Flower (魯冰花)" in 1960.
-Chung has since become a writer whose works encompass novels, biographical pieces, prose, and translation.
+Chung then grew into a writer whose works encompass novels, biographical pieces, prose, and translation.

 Chung's release of the three-volume roman-fleuve "Muddy Water Trilogy (濁流三部曲)" in the 1960s marked a milestone in the history of Taiwanese literature.
 Written from an autobiographical perspective, the saga reflects the melancholy and struggles of the Taiwanese youth in Chung's era.

-Chung says that he observes the world with sympathy.
-He believes that sympathy and critique are connected as critique comes from people's innate sense of justice.
-Thus, Chung writes literary works based on sympathy and humanitarianism to reveal the injustice and social issues of his time.
+Chung said that he would always observe the world with sympathy.
+He believed that sympathy and critique are connected as critique comes from people's innate sense of justice.
+Thus, Chung wrote literary works based on sympathy and humanitarianism to reveal the injustice and social issues of his time.

-Chung has nourished Taiwan's literary world and continues to serve as a source of inspiration for Taiwanese writers.
+Chung nourished Taiwan's literary world for decades and continues to serve as a source of inspiration for Taiwanese writers.
 As a tribute to the Hakka maestro and to cultivate more talented writers in Taiwan, the Chung Chao-cheng Literary Award (鍾肇政文學獎) was launched in 2015.